 Balance sheets in the information technology sector appear solid, with large cash balances and relatively low debt.
 In our opinion, this enables the group to pursue mergers and acquisitions that might help performance by removing competition and consolidating expenses but those may be delayed by uncertainty surrounding trade.
 Additionally, we have seen tech sector companies increase their dividend payments, which may become a larger part of total equity return in the near term, while they have also increased share buybacks, which helps to reduce available shares to be purchased.

-So we aren’t negative on the group despite the downgrade, but we do think, for now, that the risks are more balanced with the return potential and believe that a more neutral rating is appropriate for the time being.
+So we aren’t overly negative on the group, but we do think, for now, that the risks are more balanced with the return potential and believe that a more neutral rating is appropriate for the time being.

 Factors that may affect the information technology sector

 Positive factors for the technology sector include:

 - Increased technology spending: With productivity relatively weak, companies should look to technology upgrades to improve efficiency.
 Capital expenditures have been below trend for several years, and a return to more normal spending levels would boost the sector.

 - Wage increases: Increasing wages, including raising the minimum wage in various areas, could push companies to turn to technology to replace increasingly expensive human workers.

 - Increasing global competition: Competition, especially from areas with low labor costs, will likely continue to compress profit margins.

 - Increased regulation: There is an increased risk in our view of some potentially damaging regulation, which could impact revenues and increase costs of certain areas of the tech sector.

 - Trade disputes: If trade conflicts escalate it could raise costs for American producers and prices for consumers.